 Luanne Box Writeup Walkthrough Htb Hackthebox – [HTB] – HackTheBox

-This article will show how to hack the Luanne box and get user.txt and root.txt.
+This article will guide you through the process of hacking into the Luanne box to secure user.txt and root.txt.

 Ports Scan